A refined continuity correction for the negative binomial distribution and asymptotics of the median: A refined continuity correction

+In that sense, the result of Lemma~\ref{lem:LLT.negative.binomial} gives a refined control of the last error term in the expansion of the ratio $P_{r,p}(k) / (q \phi(\delta_k) / \sqrt{r p})$ compared to \cite{MR207011}.
+In turn, the continuity correction based on that refined local limit theorem will be called a refined continuity correction, an expression originally coined by \cite{MR538319} when he proved similar results in the context of the binomial distribution.

-\begin{remark} An expansion akin to \eqref{eq:lem:LLT.negative.binomial.eq} can be found in Result 4.3.3 of \cite{MR207011}, but it wouldn't be enough for our application in Section~\ref{sec:LeCam.upper.bound}, which requires an expansion of the ratio $P_{r,p}(k) / \frac{q}{\sqrt{r p}} \phi(\delta_k)$.
-In contrast with Govindarajulu, our proof is elementary and self-contained; we only use Stirling's formula and Taylor expansions.
-Result 4.3.3 in \cite{MR207011} relies on difficult estimates of Fourier analysis found in \cite{MR14626}, which itself relies on results from \cite{doi:10.1080/03461238.1928.10416862,Cramer_1937_book}. \end{remark}
+We should also mention that in contrast with Govindarajulu, our proof is elementary and self-contained; we only use Stirling's formula and Taylor expansions.
+Result 4.3.3 in \cite{MR207011} relies on difficult estimates of Fourier analysis found in \cite{MR14626}, which itself relies on results from \cite{doi:10.1080/03461238.1928.10416862,Cramer_1937_book}.
+This makes the result of Lemma~\ref{lem:LLT.negative.binomial} and its consequences in Section~\ref{sec:applications} more accessible and open to scrutiny. \end{remark}

-By summing up the local approximations from Lemma~\ref{lem:LLT.negative.binomial}, we can prove a continuity correction for the negative binomial distribution.
+By summing up the local approximations in Lemma~\ref{lem:LLT.negative.binomial}, we can prove a (refined) continuity correction for the negative binomial distribution.
 An analogous result was proved for the binomial distribution in Theorem 2 of \cite{MR538319}.